thomasebsmith/rhubarb-os/README.md

 software.

 RhubarbOS's multiprocess design naturally protects against some security vulnerabilities.
-For example, the Meltdown attack should not work since RhubarbOS's processes do not have other processes' memory mapped.
+For example, the Meltdown attack does not work since RhubarbOS's processes cannot have other processes' memory mapped.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress